Triangularisation of Singularly Perturbed Logarithmic Differential Systems of Rank 2: Introduction

 \section{Introduction}

-We revisit the classical problem in singular perturbation theory of studying systems of linear ordinary differential equations of the form \eqntag{ \epsilon x\de_x \psi + \AA (x, \epsilon) \psi = 0 \fullstop{,} } where $x$ is a complex independent variable, $\epsilon$ is a complex parameter, $\psi = \psi (x, \epsilon)$ is a vector function, and $\AA (x, \epsilon)$ is a matrix of functions which are holomorphic near $x = 0$ and admit a uniform asymptotic expansion as $\epsilon \to 0$ in a sector in the $\epsilon$-plane.
-Such systems not only have a regular singular point at the origin $x = 0$, but are also singularly perturbed in $\epsilon$.
-The most important class of examples comes from the case where the matrix $\AA (x, \epsilon)$ is in fact holomorphic at $\epsilon = 0$, or most prominently altogether constant in $\epsilon$.
+We revisit the classical problem in singular perturbation theory of studying systems of linear ordinary differential equations of the form \eqntag{ \hbar x\del_x \psi + \AA (x, \hbar) \psi = 0 \fullstop{,} } where $x$ is a complex independent variable, $\hbar$ is a complex parameter, $\psi = \psi (x, \hbar)$ is a vector function, and $\AA (x, \hbar)$ is a matrix of functions which are holomorphic near $x = 0$ and admit a uniform asymptotic expansion as $\hbar \to 0$ in a sector in the $\hbar$-plane.
+Such systems not only have a regular singular point at the origin $x = 0$, but are also singularly perturbed in $\hbar$.
+The most important class of examples matrices $\AA (x, \hbar)$ which are polynomial in $\hbar$.